csorgyu/uda_capstone/project_files/README.md

 #### Conda environment
 ![image](https://user-images.githubusercontent.com/81808810/120070858-ccde3080-c08c-11eb-8fb9-42e53db075ff.png)
-For reproducibility, TODO, elborate further
+For reproducibility, the AutoML registers the environment dependencies it ran with.
+This is used further when we are deploying a model, because we need to pass the environment to the running container.

 #### Confusion matrix
 ![image](https://user-images.githubusercontent.com/81808810/120070823-a28c7300-c08c-11eb-96bc-32bfe4f00674.png)
 Can be obtained from the run details, from the backend.
 Probably more useful if queried programmatically.

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.
 #### Progress - Widget
 ![image](https://user-images.githubusercontent.com/81808810/119653166-4c6ac600-be27-11eb-8e51-14127ecc9c87.png)
 One can followup the progress on the RunDetails widget.
 It helps with progress, whather certain runs have failed or not, the current iterations metric, theformer best metric, the duration, start and end time.
 It also shows the pipeline, that was created automatically.
 After finalizing it shows the best metrics scores (in my case AUC_weighted) on a diagram.